AlmostInteractive/UpLevel_GitHubPRVisualizer/README.md

 Options:
---week-stats             Show the number of PRs opened/closed in the last week --stuck-prs <num-days>  Show PRs stuck in review for more than a specified number of days) --version                Show version information
+--week-stats             Show the number of PRs opened/closed in the last week --stuck-prs (days) Show PRs stuck in review for more than a specified number of days (defaults to 7 days) --version                Show version information
 -?, -h, --help           Show help and usage information
 ```